Matheno Blog

 [End Example 3.]

-Open to see more examples of factoring to find the limit.
+Super-quick examples of using factoring to find a limit:

 These problems are straightforward once you learn to recognize them and know to factor.